moburo/smart_lock_2303/README.md

 PLA filament from another manufacturer<br>
 (www.amazon.co.jp/dp/B01MZBDKIZ)
 ## DISCLAIMER
-The author assumes no responsibility for the content of this repository.
+I assume no responsibility for the content of this repository.

 ## Contact
 https://moburo.net/<br>